 Blackfriars Hall Las Casas Service Learning and Social Justice scholarships: offers scholarships to graduates in the social sciences.
 If you are eligible for these scholarships and would like to apply, you will need to list Blackfriars as your choice of college on the application form.

 International Human Rights Law scholarships

-The Brunsfield Foundation in Kuala Lumpur have generously agreed to fund one full scholarship for a candidate from an ASEAN country to study on the MSt in International Human Rights Law, starting September 2014.
-Full details, including eligibility criteria, are available in this Scholarship Guidance Notes.
+The Brunsfield Foundation in Kuala Lumpur have generously agreed to fund each year one full scholarship for a candidate from an ASEAN country to study on the MSt in International Human Rights Law.
+The first scholarship has already been awarded.
+The second is available for the course starting in September 2015.
+Full details, including eligibility criteria, are available in this Scholarship Guidance Note.

-Banco Santander S.A are generously providing three Scholarship awards each of £10,000 to be allocated per annum towards tuition fees for students admitted to the MSt in International Human Rights Law, starting September 2014.
-Ideally candidates should be ordinarily resident in the countries within the Santander scheme* and Banco Santander S.A. shall support the scholarships by raising awareness of such awards throughout its network.
+Banco Santander S.A are generously providing three one-off awards of £10,000 each, to be allocated towards tuition fees for students admitted to the MSt in International Human Rights Law, starting September 2015.
+Preference will be given to candidates who are ordinarily resident in one of the countries within the Santander Network* and Banco Santander S.A. shall support the scholarships by raising awareness of such awards throughout its network.
 Applicants will be selected on the basis of academic merit and evidence of commitment to the furtherance of human rights.

-*Santander Network countries are: Argentina, Brazil, Chile, China, Colombia, Germany, Mexico, Peru, Portugal, Puerto Rico, Russia, Singapore, Spain, Uruguay, Venezuela, UK, USA.
+*Santander Network countries are: Argentina, Brazil, Belgium, Chile, China, Colombia, Germany, Ghana, Mexico, Peru, Portugal, Puerto Rico, Qatar, Russia, Singapore, Spain, Uruguay, Venezuela, UAE, UK, USA.